brainvader/rust-crud/README.md

 # rust-crud

+## Overview

-This is an experimental project for CRUD application with Elm, Rust, and Elasticsearch.
+This is an experimental project for CRUD application with Elm and Rust.
 This project consists of simple three layers.

 The following table shows that the relation between abstract layers and thier concrete components: